 The curriculum includes 24 s.h. of required courses and 6-9 s.h. of electives.
 Students must register for at least one course each academic year in order to maintain satisfactory progress toward the degree.
 The program's faculty provides substantial student advising and consultation.

 During their first semester, students file a plan of study.
-Each student's plan must include a description of the student's goals, intended graduation date, and a list of courses the student plans to take each semester spent working toward the degree.
+Each student's plan must include a description of the student's goals, intended graduation date, and a list of courses the student plans to take each semester.
 The study plan must incorporate all of the courses required for the degree and must include any requests for transfer credit.
 The plan must be approved by the director of the M.M.E. program and by the student's advisor.
 Subsequent revisions of the plan must have the advisor's approval.

 |MED:9701||Instructional Design and Technology||3|